-One of the most notable traits about dogs is their fur.
+One of the most notable traits about dogs is their fur or hair.
 Whether they have curly, straight, dense, or thin fur, it helps them stand out.
 But there also are several hairless dog breeds that stand out in their own way.
-These relatively rare dog breeds carry genes that cause them to be hairless or have very little hair on their bodies.
-Some of these breeds are closely related while others have a more distinct origin.
-They vary in appearance and personality.
-But most hairless dog breeds tend to be fairly cuddly and like curling up with their humans for warmth.
+These relatively rare dog breeds carry genes that cause them to be completely hairless or have very little hair on their bodies.
+Some of these breeds are closely related, while others have a more distinct origin.
+They vary in appearance and personality, but most hairless dog breeds tend to be fairly cuddly and like curling up with their humans for warmth.

 Here are 10 of the best hairless dog breeds.

 Hairless dogs may not be shedders, but they still need grooming to keep their skin healthy.
 Bathe the dog regularly to cleanse its skin, and apply a dog-safe moisturizer to dry skin as needed.
 Also, be sure to protect the dog's skin from sunburn and cold weather.

 01 of 10

 The American hairless terrier descended from the rat terrier.
 Starting in the 1970s, rat terriers were selectively bred for their hairless coats.
 And, while some American hairless terriers are still born with a light coat, they mostly feature the hairless trait.
 These dogs tend to be quite smart, active, and playful.
 They make good family dogs and have a high prey drive for small rodents.